Coates Wood at Wakehurst

 Dedicating a woodland area will fund Kew's work in horticulture, and these woodland areas are available for a donation of £1000.

-Your donation will be recorded with your personal dedication on the Touchscreen Register at Wakehurst, located in Kew's Millennium Seed Bank, and you will receive a certificate thanking you for your gift.
+Your donation will be recorded with your personal dedication on the Commemorative Register at Wakehurst, located in Kew's Millennium Seed Bank, and you will receive a certificate thanking you for your gift.

 Make a dedication today

 - download our Commemorative Giving Donation form, complete and return it

 - or call 020 8332 3238 (9am to 5pm, Monday to Friday) to make a dedication by card